Four arrested for alleged attack on Christmas carol party | Law-Order

 - India

-The arrested individuals were also part of a carol party from another church, police said.
+Earlier, the police had said the arrested individuals were also part of a carol party from another church, but this was not mentioned in the statement.

-The incident was reported from the Kumbanad area under the jurisdiction of the Koipuram police station.

-According to the police, the carol party was attacked by a group from another church, alleging that they had not dimmed the lights used for the carol performance while passing along the road.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)